-Standard radiographs are of little help for diagnosing plantar fasciitis.
-They should be taken at the first visit to rule out other conditions.
-Physicians often use diagnostic ultrasound to evaluate the plantar fascia.
-This imaging technique uses high-frequency sound waves to simulate walking and standing.
-These images are useful for diagnosis of plantar fasciitis.
-Most physicians use this imaging technique during heel injection procedures.
-These images provide a detailed image of the heel and its surrounding structures.
+When it comes to diagnosing plantar fasciitis, standard radiographs aren’t very helpful.
+However, they are still commonly taken during the initial visit to rule out other possible conditions.
+Instead, physicians often turn to diagnostic ultrasound to evaluate the plantar fascia.
+This imaging technique uses high-frequency sound waves to create a visual representation of the foot while simulating walking and standing.
+These ultrasound images play a crucial role in diagnosing plantar fasciitis.
+In fact, they are frequently used by physicians during heel injection procedures to gain a detailed view of the heel and its surrounding structures.

 The most common way to diagnose plantar fasciitis is through an ultrasound.
 It helps visualize the soft tissue structures of the foot and ankle.
 In a USG, the doctor will see the condition of the plantar fascia in real time.
 An ultrasound will also provide a better diagnosis of the underlying medical condition.
 This test is often used to make sure a patient is getting the right treatment.
 It is not necessary to undergo surgery to diagnose plantar fasciitis.